merilynk/CacheMe/README.md

 ## Installation:
 1. Clone/download the repository
 2. Create a file .env in your main folder
-3. copy these contents down and save it
+3. copy these contents down and save it in the file
 ```REACT_APP_API_KEY="AIzaSyDo0buGzOOIuEH-ScmzcxQhOj9CrRLoPXY"
 REACT_APP_AUTH_DOMAIN="cachemedev.firebaseapp.com"
 REACT_APP_PROJECT_ID="cachemedev"